guettli/python-tips/README.md

 I know that some IDEs have plugins to connect to vagrant/docker/ssh, but I avoid this for daily development.
 I want a fast edit/test loop.

+See "How do you develop for the cloud?" in [Python Developer Survey](https://www.jetbrains.com/lp/python-developers-survey-2020/): Most people develop locally with virtualenv.

 # pre-commit.com

 [reorder_python_imports](https://github.com/asottile/reorder_python_imports) (instead of isort)